isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - In Gleam, we can create long running background processes called actors
 - These maintain their own internal state and can process incoming messages to update that state
-- We’ll use this to create a battler
+- We’ll use this to create a battler that runs battles in the background, storing the results in a cache -->
--->

 ---